neu-se/CS4530-Fall-2024/Assignments/revised-project-plan.md

 We list page *maximums* for each section as general guidance of what we are willing to grade.
 Please do not feel compelled to use all of the pages provided, and remember that a diagram or table can be as expressive (or more) as a comparable amount of text.

 ## Revised Problem Statement, User Stories and Acceptance Criteria (max 4 pages)
-Your revised project plan should begin with a 1-3 paragraph introductory problem statement: what problem in FakeStackOverflow does your (proposed) feature solve?
-Provide a paragraph (or two) that describes why you are interested in building this feature.
+Your revised project plan should begin with a 1-3 paragraph introductory problem statement: what problem in FakeStackOverflow does your (proposed) feature(s) solve?
+Provide a paragraph (or two) that describes why you are interested in building the feature(s).

-Given the problem statement, develop three user stories that show how a user would interact with the feature.
+Given the problem statement, develop three user stories that show how a user would interact with the feature(s).
 User stories are requirements specified in the format
 "As a < type of user >, I want < some goal > so that < some reason >."
 My conditions of satisfaction are < list of common cases and special cases that must work >.
 Please make sure that your conditions of satification are complete (i.e., cover all common cases) and can be turned into testable behaviors.

 **EACH USER STORY MUST HAVE ONE OR MORE ESSENTIAL AND DESIRABLE CONDITION(S) OF SATISFACTION**.
 The set of essential items will constitute the "Minimum Viable Product". **EACH CONDITION OF SATISFACTION MUST HAVE A PRIORITY (Essential, Desirable, or Optional).**

-You should include three different user stories to describe how users will interact with your feature.
+You should include three different user stories to describe how users will interact with your feature(s).
-Your three user stories should cover the key behavior that your features will provide.
+Your three user stories should cover the key behavior that your feature(s) will provide.
 Do not provide more than three user stories.
 Your problem statement and description of user stories and conditions of satisfaction should be between 2-4 pages.

 This revised project plan should be a standalone document (it is OK to copy/paste from the preliminary plan in this case).